serioeseGmbH/serious-django-graphene/README.rst

 2. Import and use `serious_django_graphene` wherever you need the Graphene extensions

-3. Import and use `serious_django_graphene.tests` wherever you need the Graphene test extensions
+3. Import and use `serious_django_graphene.testing` wherever you need the Graphene test extensions